 Insurance companies look at accidents and injuries as claims.
 Claims are case files that need to be resolved by either convincing people to take little or nothing or by reducing the payout as much as possible to improve the bottom line and they need to be processed as quickly as possible.”

 Not all car accidents cause serious injury, but if you sustain serious injuries as a result of an accident, you need an attorney.
 You may be entitled to pain and suffering damages.
-Going against the insurance company on your own will reduce the likelihood of receiving the compensation you deserve.
+Going against the insurance guys on your own will reduce the likelihood of receiving the compensation you deserve.

-When you’ve been injured in a car accident, even a minor one, you’ll be stressed.
+When you’ve been injured in an auto accident, even a minor one, you’ll be stressed.
 You have to deal with your injuries and lost wages while recovering.
 You’ll have to deal with the insurance companies and your lender if your car was financed.
-If your car is totaled and you didn’t have GAP insurance to cover the difference between what you owed on the vehicle and what the insurance company is willing to pay for it, you’ll have to negotiate with your lender while still getting another car.
+If your car is totaled and you didn’t have GAP insurance to cover the difference between what you owed on the vehicle and what the insurance is willing to pay for it, you’ll have to negotiate with your lender while still getting another car.

 The injured person gets hurt.
 He or she has medical bills.
 Maybe lost wages.
 He or she can add these up.